Small Innovative Missions for Planetary Exploration: LunaH-Map

-LunaH-Map (Lunar Polar Hydrogen Mapper) is a 6U CubeSat that will map Hydrogen on the Moon using a neutron spectrometer.
-This mission launched as one of ten secondary payloads on Artemis 1.
-The mission was designed, built, and tested by Arizona State University.
-It would have take over a year for LunaH-Map to reach its science orbit.
-After that, its 60 day science mission would begin.
-However, after it launched, the spacecraft ran into problems with its propulsion system.
+LunaH-Map (Lunar Polar Hydrogen Mapper) is a 6U CubeSat that was to map Hydrogen on the Moon using a neutron spectrometer.
+This mission launched as one of ten secondary payloads on Artemis I. The mission was designed, built, and tested by Arizona State University.
+It would have taken over a year for LunaH-Map to reach its science orbit, after which its 60-day science mission would begin.
+However, after it launched, the spacecraft’s propulsion system did not work properly, and it failed to enter lunar orbit.
+It did succeed in testing its neutron spectrometer.

 Janus

 Janus will send two small spacecraft to explore binary asteroids.
 The two spacecraft were scheduled to launch with Psyche on a Falcon Heavy rocket.
 The two identical spacecraft (Janus A and B) are being built by Lockheed Martin and are powered by solar panels and rechargeable batteries.
-The original launch date for Psyche was August 1, 2022, but when that date was pushed to September 20, and then to 2023, NASA had to replan the trajectories for the Janus spacecraft.
+The originally intended launch date for Psyche was August 1, 2022, but when that date was delayed to September 20, NASA had to replan the trajectories for the Janus spacecraft.
 The Psyche launch was then moved to October 2023, but this new launch date will not allow Janus to complete its mission, so Janus was removed from the Psyche launch plan.

 Lunar Trailblazer

-Lunar Trailblazer will study water ice on the Moon and determine how it formed, how common it is, and where it is.
-The small spacecraft will be capable of looking inside permanently shadowed craters for water ice.
-The mission is managed by NASA's Jet Propulsion Laboratory.
-The spacecraft is scheduled to be completed in 2022 and will launch around the middle of 2023 as a secondary payload on IM-2, Intuitive Machines' second lunar landing.
-The original plan was to launch Lunar Trailblazer as a secondary payload alongside IMAP in 2025, but since the spacecraft would have been ready years before it was scheduled to launch, NASA found an earlier launch opportunity.
+The Lunar Trailblazer orbiter's mission was to study water ice on the Moon and determine how it formed, how common it is, and where it is.
+The small spacecraft should have been capable of looking inside permanently shadowed craters for water ice.
+The mission was managed by NASA's Jet Propulsion Laboratory.
+The spacecraft was scheduled to be completed in 2022 and was launched on 27 February 2025 as a secondary payload on IM-2, Intuitive Machines' second lunar landing.
+The original plan was to launch Lunar Trailblazer as a secondary payload with the IMAP mission in 2025, but since the spacecraft would have been ready years before it was scheduled to launch, NASA found an earlier launch opportunity.

+Soon after launch, NASA lost contact with the spacecraft.

 EscaPADE

-EscaPADE (Escape and Plasma Acceleration and Dynamics Explorers) will send two identical spacecraft to Mars.
-The spacecraft will be built by Rocket Lab and will be based on its Photon spacecraft bus.
-EscaPADE will study Mars' magnetosphere and how it has led to Mars' losing much of its atmosphere.
+EscaPADE (Escape and Plasma Acceleration and Dynamics Explorers) are two identical spacecraft en route to Mars.
+The spacecraft has been built by Rocket Lab and is based on its Photon spacecraft bus.
+EscaPADE will study Mars' magnetosphere and how it has led to Mars losing much of its atmosphere.
 The mission was originally going to launch with Janus and Psyche, but was removed from the Psyche launch manifest in 2020.
 On February 9, 2023, NASA announced that Blue Origin's New Glenn rocket would launch EscaPADE in late 2024.
-Eleven months after launch, EscaPADE will arrive at Mars.
-No other payloads were mentioned.
+It would’ve been put on a trajectory to arrive at Mars eleven months later.
+It was listed as the only payload instead of being co-manifested with something.
+The launch was later delayed to spring 2025 on account of delays with New Glenn.
+It was postponed several times after that before launching on November 13, 2025.